Kirragami/WuWa-Companion/README.md

 2. Pity Counter : Shows where your pity stands currently on limited banners.
     Command : !!pity

-You need to first setup these in environment variables along with the bot TOKEN PLAYER_ID_DICT = '{"discord tag" : "wuwa player id"}' PLAYER_RECORD_ID = '{"discord tag" : "your pull record id"}'
+You need to first setup these in environment variables along with the bot TOKEN\n PLAYER_ID_DICT = '{"discord tag" : "wuwa player id"}' PLAYER_RECORD_ID = '{"discord tag" : "your pull record id"}'